Gender-affirming hormone therapy: Masculinizing hormone therapy

 Masculinizing hormone therapy is typically used by transgender men, who desire the development of masculine secondary sex characteristics.
 Masculinizing hormone therapy usually includes testosterone to produce masculinization and suppress the production of estrogen.
-Treatment options include oral, parenteral, subcutaneous implant, and transdermal (patches, gels).
-Dosing is patient-specific and is discussed with the physician.
+Treatment options include oral, subcutaneous injections or implant, and transdermal (patches, gels).
+Dosing is patient-specific, depending on the patient's rate of metabolism, and is discussed with the physician.
 The most commonly prescribed methods are intramuscular and subcutaneous injections.
-This dosing can be weekly or biweekly depending on the individual patient.
+This dosing can be daily, weekly or biweekly depending on the route of administration and the individual patient.

 Unlike feminizing hormone therapy, individuals undergoing masculinizing hormone therapy do not usually require additional hormone suppression such as estrogen suppression.
 Therapeutic doses of testosterone are usually sufficient to inhibit the production of estrogen to desired physiologic levels.

 The desired effects of masculinizing hormone therapy focus on the development of masculine secondary sex characteristics.
-These desired effects include: increased muscle mass, development of facial hair, voice deepening, increase and thickening of body hair, and more.
+These desired effects include: increased muscle mass, increased bone turnover, development of facial hair, voice deepening, increase and thickening of body hair, and more.

 Safety

 Hormone therapy for transgender individuals has been shown in medical literature to be generally safe, when supervised by a qualified medical professional.
 There are potential risks with hormone treatment that will be monitored through screenings and lab tests such as blood count (hemoglobin), kidney and liver function, blood sugar, potassium, and cholesterol.
 Taking more medication than directed may lead to health problems such as increased risk of cancer, heart attack from thickening of the blood, blood clots, and elevated cholesterol.
+Hormone therapy has been shown to improve the psychosocial well-being among transgender individuals.
+It's been seen to lower levels of distress in transgender individuals.

 Feminizing hormone therapy

 The Standards of Care published by the World Professional Association for Transgender Health (WPATH) summarize many of the risks associated with feminizing hormone therapy (outlined below).
-For more in-depth information on the safety profile of estrogen-based feminizing hormone therapy visit the feminizing hormone therapy page.

 Masculinizing hormone therapy

 The Standards of Care published by the World Professional Association for Transgender Health (WPATH) summarize many of the risks associated with masculinizing hormone therapy (outlined below).
-For more in-depth information on the safety profile of testosterone-based masculinizing hormone therapy visit the masculinizing hormone therapy page.

 Fertility consideration

-Transgender hormone therapy may limit fertility potential.
-Should a transgender individual choose to undergo sex reassignment surgery, their fertility potential is lost completely.
+GAHT may limit fertility potential.
+Should a transgender individual choose to undergo gender-affirming surgery, their fertility potential is lost completely.
 Before starting any treatment, individuals may consider fertility issues and fertility preservation.
 Options include semen cryopreservation, oocyte cryopreservation, and ovarian tissue cryopreservation.

 A study presented at ENDO 2019 (the Endocrine Society's conference) shows that even after one year of treatment with testosterone, a transgender man can preserve his fertility potential.
+A 2015 study demonstrated normal spermatogenesis in some transgender women who were long-term estrogen therapy patients.
+In other cases, there is some research showing effective restoration of fertility by alternative means than HRT cessation alone.
+Dr. Will Powers has demonstrated the effectiveness of clomifene in restoring spermatogenesis in trans women.
+His study also includes an in-depth description of other methods for fertility restoration.